 This is a consultative evaluation in which the case will be evaluated at Mayo Medical Laboratories, the appropriate tests performed at an additional charge, and the results interpreted.

-Also see Erythrocytosis Evaluation Testing Algorithm in Special Instructions
+See Erythrocytosis Evaluation Testing Algorithm in Special Instructions.

 Special Instructions and Forms Describes specimen collection and preparation information, test algorithms, and other information pertinent to test.
 Also includes pertinent information and consent forms to be used when requesting a particular test